amgxlabs/Git-Mastery-Lab/03-Branching-and-Merging/README.md

 ![Merge Conflict Issue](screenshots/git-merge-conflict-issue.png)

 I manually edited the file to resolve the conflict, then staged and committed the resolved file:
+Sorry, I forgot to take the screenshot for this step where I made changes inside the text file.

 git add file.txt
 git commit -m "Resolve merge conflict"